mLoDar/DiskFiller/README.md

 > I am not responsible for any damage or system failure caused by this application.
 Only use it on your own systems or with explicit permission of a devices owner.

-> The application hides itself from the taskbar and has no windows.
+> The application hides itself from the taskbar and has no window.
 It is closable by the Task Manager.

 ---